the-chef0/EcuityGlasses/README.md

 | internal | `distanceToCategory`        | `distance: Double` `thresholdDistance: Int` `numOfDistanceCategories: Int`   | `Int`       |
 | internal | `categoryCountsToFrequency` | `numOfDistanceCategories: Int` `categoryCounts: IntArrays` `multiplier: Int` | `Int`       |
 | private  | `argmax`                    | `array: IntArray`                                                            | `Int`       |

+### Lifecycle:

+1. An instance of `EcuitySensoryAdapter` gets initialized in `HelloArRenderer`, defining the number of rows and columns of vibration motors we are using.
+2. `EcuitySensoryAdapter` creates its own, local instance of `EcuityDepthProcessor`
+3. Once a depth image is obtained, we call `attach` on the instance of `EcuitySensoryAdapter`
+4. `attach` calls `attachDepthImage`
+5. `attach` calls `computeKernelCover`, defining the kernel dimensions (hardcoded)
+6. `computeKernelCover` loops over the depth image in kernel-sized chunks
+7. `computeKernelCover` calls `applyKernel` on each chunk - applies a function (in this case a median but it's flexible) to all depth values in that chunk and returns the result `M`
+8. `computeKernelCover` calls `writeToKernelCover` to write `M` to all pixels that were covered by the kernel
+9. `computeKernelCover` returns a `kernelCover`
+10.